 Your dog manufacturers his own digestive enzymes but when he has a yeast infection he often needs a boost.
 He also can’t make cellulase, which is the enzyme that helps break down the fiber in the biofilm.
 That means you need to add it to his diet.
-(Cellulose is also important if you feed kibble with fibrous ingredients like beet pulp).
+(Cellulase is also important if you feed kibble with fibrous ingredients like cellulose or beet pulp).

 Normally you would give your dog digestive enzymes with meals to help break down food.
 But when your dog has a yeast infection, you want to give the digestive enzymes between meals.
 That way they can focus on digesting the yeast’s biofilm and not your dog’s food.

 The first 3 steps focused on cutting the yeast off from its supplies and breaking down its protective barriers.
 Now it’s time to attack.

 To do this, you want to add antifungal foods and supplements.
 Pay attention to how your dog reacts to each addition.
 If he starts to show signs of yeast-die off (which I’ll talk about shortly) you’ll want to slow down.

 Here are some of the best antifungal foods for yeast infections.